andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 Summary: Creating this identifier made the write operations 3.4x slower for me locally, which was an acceptable amount of overhead for the intended use case.

 ## Performance
-Compared with random values, the pseudorandom `public_id` remains orderable, which means that lookups for individual rows or ranges of rows can use indexes, running fast and reliably even as row counts grow.
+Compared with random values, the pseudo random `public_id` remains orderable, which means that lookups for individual rows or ranges of rows can use indexes, running fast and reliably even as row counts grow.

 We can add a unique index on the `public_id` column like this:
 ```sql